pohhen/cypress-example/README.md

 npm run cypress:run
 ```

-## How to run tests locally with NPM
+## How to run tests locally with Docker

 0. Create temporary folder for output called 'cypress'
 1. Use Docker to build project